-Ross ran some of the older motorway services on the network, most notably Leicester Forest East.
-They were an arm of a food giant which today still focuses on frozen foods - one of their main features at their services was a 'Captain's Table' restaurant.
+Ross ran some of the older motorway services on the network, most famously Leicester Forest East.
+They were an arm of a food giant which today still focuses on frozen foods - one of their main features at their services was the Captain's Table Restaurant.

 In 1969, having lost the bid for Heston, they described the government's tendering process as "un-buisnesslike", and refused to build any more services until the regulations were relaxed.
 They had been led to believe that the alcohol restrictions on services were about to be lifted, and without this happening the appeal of their wide-ranging restaurants had been limited.

 The following services were owned by Ross:

-The following services were planned by Ross but they were never built
+The following services were planned by Ross but they were never built: